SahilNain1/Monty-Hall-Simulation/README.md

 Probability of winning when player stays: 0.3306 (Expected: ~0.3333)

 ## References
-- Inspired by *Heard on the Street* and Brainstellar puzzles.
+- Inspired by *Heard on the Street* and QuantGuide puzzles.